Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform

 They have a fond preference for warm, damp and dark (note: cockroaches are nocturnal) environments.
 This makes spots like cars, kitchens and basements etc a preferred nesting home for them.
 It can indeed be quite a daunting task to search and eliminate them, and the presence of a single roach often signals an infestation in your residence.
 This article explores how to get rid of roaches without an exterminator.

 Roach Bait Traps

 Roach bait traps are one of the most effective and popular methods to getting rid of roaches at home.
 Most commercial roach baits contain the chemical known as Fipronil which will cause damage to the nervous system of insects.
 The effect of the chemical is not immediate and other roaches (or even ants) feeding on the corpses of the poisoned roach will suffer the same fate as well.
 Thus, it can possibly wipe out an entire colony of cockroaches.

 A recommend product is the Hot Shot Mini Ultra Liquid Roach Bait that contains half a dozen of liquid-based baits.
-A general piece of advice is to use all the roach baits at the same time, deploying them at different spots within the infested area (for example, the kitchen, basement).
+A general piece of advice is to use all the roach baits at the same time, deploying them at different spots within the infested area (for example, the kitchen, basement) in your apartment.
 If you deprive the roaches of water, it will increase the chance of them using the baits.
 Combat's roach bait traps are also a popular and proven brand.

 Electronic Pest Repeller